Exclusive Interview: Dr. Shefali Raizada, Additional Director, Amity Law School Noida

-Legal Bites: With regard to Death Penalty being awarded as a punishment for murder in the rarest of rare case in India, what opinion do you hold in the account of Capital punishment being a grave violation of the Human Rights of the citizens of India.
+Legal Bites: With regard to Death Penalty being awarded as a punishment for murder in the rarest of a rare case in India, what opinion do you hold in the account of Capital punishment being a grave violation of the Human Rights of the citizens of India.

-Dr. Shefali Raizada: Firstly, when you talk about Death Penalty in the Indian perspective, we can’t compare the Indian perspective to the International standard.
-Though the concept of Human Rights is intact and common for all, this issue of Death Penalty cannot be treated equally to what it is at the world level in India.
+Dr. Shefali Raizada: Firstly, when you talk about the Death Penalty in the Indian perspective, we can’t compare the Indian perspective to the International standard.
+Though the concept of Human Rights is intact and common for all, this issue of the Death Penalty cannot be treated equally to what it is at the world level in India.
 I think a country has to have a little freedom to make its own decisions and not comply with resolutions by Amnesty International or any other such organization which seeks absolute abolishment of Death Penalty.

-India is facing the issues of terrorism and other grave offenses are being committed in society.
-Therefore, I agree with the concept of Death Penalty for rarest of rare cases.
+India is facing the issues of terrorism and other grave offences are being committed in society.
+Therefore, I agree with the concept of the Death Penalty for rarest of rare cases.
 If we put an end to the punishment of Death Penalty, I think such grave crimes would increase to a great extent.
 Death Penalty is a deterrent measure used by the Indian legal system because it is a democracy.
 In other countries also where the model of leadership is a dictatorship or where they take a strict stand, they can always use the opportunity to utilize a resolution for abolishment.
 But, in a democracy, if such a resolution is accepted and followed by its true meaning, there would be chaos in terms of violations of social norms and grave crimes in society would be inevitable.

-Therefore, it is wrong to compare India to other countries with reference to Death Penalty because they use other deterrent measures and India does not use other measures except Death Penalty or Capital Punishment.
-To a certain extent if the Indian judicial system is adhering to the concept of Death Penalty, then I think I shall abide by it.
+Therefore, it is wrong to compare India to other countries with reference to Death Penalty because they use other deterrent measures and India does not use other measures except the Death Penalty or Capital Punishment.
+To a certain extent if the Indian judicial system is adhering to the concept of the Death Penalty, then I think I shall abide by it.

 Legal Bites: Time and again there is news doing rounds about students committing suicides in some part of the country or another where the primary reason behind their act of self-harm is the incapacity to meet the demands of the Indian Education System.
 Who is at fault?
 Is it the student, who can’t cope with the rat race that this competitive system has transformed us into, or is it the education system itself which needs to be redesigned to make education a fun learning experience?